SkoolNotes/Taproot/2020BIO101/KBBioPrimoridalSoupPlanning.md

 	-  In environments any deeper or larger, nitrogenous oxides would simply have been too diluted, precluding any participation in origin-of-life chemistry.
 	- [about rna] Having bonded in pairs at low tide, these newly formed molecular strands would then dissociate at high tide, when salt concentrations were reduced, providing what Lathe terms a self-replicating system. https://www.scientificamerican.com/article/moon-life-tides/#:~:text=The ocean tides mirror life itself.&text=Life emerged some 700 million,tides were much more extreme.

+- fixed nitrogen is essential for life
+- lighting
+- dissolved iron the oceans

 - at home in the universe
 	- The chance that a single chemical is self replicating is very low
 	- however, this chemical is much more likely to another chemical